 Photo by: @lyndzze

 Test your golf skill and aim for par at the SentryWorld golf course.
-While the course won't be open due to renovations until late summer, the iconically designed course blazed the trail as Wisconsin's first destination golf course.
+The iconically designed course blazed the trail as Wisconsin's first destination golf course.
 Don't miss the signature flower hole!
-Also, be sure to check out other golf courses in the area such as the Stevens Point Country Club, which just had a complete rebuild of the course, or the Wisconsin River Golf Club and their 19th hole restaurant stop.
+Also, be sure to check out other golf courses in the area such as the Stevens Point Country Club and the Wisconsin River Golf Club.

 Photo by: @wildwitchywellness